OrchardCoreContrib/OrchardCoreContrib.PoExtractor/readme.md

 # PoExtractor

-This utility extracts translatable strings from the C# code and from the Razor templates to POT (portable object template) files.
+This utility extracts translatable strings from the C# code, Razor templates and Liquid templates to POT (portable object template) files.
 It is designed to follow conventions used in the [OrchardCore](https://github.com/OrchardCMS/OrchardCore) project.

 ## Usage